 Optimize Conversion Funnel Performance, but for what?

-To focus your efforts improving the performance of your conversion funnel, you have to know your business goal.
+To focus your marketing efforts improving the performance of your conversion funnel, you have to know your business goal.

 Whether it’s sales, signups or leads, you can define the key steps in your customer journey by looking backward from it.
 In fact, a lot analytics tools can help you understand the most common paths to reaching your conversion goals.